filloax/isaac-api-autocomplete-lua/README.md

 # Isaac Modding API Autocomplete

+Now published as a [VSCode extension](https://github.com/filloax/isaac-lua-api-vscode) for easier installation!

 *Tired of having to go to the [docs](https://wofsauge.github.io/IsaacDocs/rep/) every time you want to mod any small thing?
 Of having to run the whole game to find out if you made an error that would have been immediately visible in the editor in any other language?
 Or just want an autocomplete that isn't "here's every single function name I found in the mod folder"?
 Then this might help you.*

 ![autocomplete example 1](./readme/screen1.png)